 President Theodore Roosevelt stated in 1911, “Surely poverty alone should not disrupt the home,” in reference to his continuing to support the Mother’s Pension that was instituted in 1890.
-But of course he only was referring to white women.
+He was only was referring to white women.

-From Mother’s Pension to the Aid to Dependent Children (ADC) Program that began in 1935 as part of the New Deal and on to the 1960s, white women were given benefits with no work requirements.
-This was viewed as the most developmentally appropriate upbringing of their children.
-Both of those were for the most part whites-only benefit programs.
-They were provided to white widows or whose husbands were unable to work.
-It was thought by our Society’s leaders that white children needed to have individual, one-on-one attention.
+From the 1890 Mother’s Pension to the New Deal’s 1935 Aid to Dependent Children (ADC) Program and up until the 1960s, white women were given benefits to care for their children with no work requirements.
+This was viewed as the most humane way to support families.
+Both the Mother’s Pension and the ADC were for the most part whites-only benefit programs.
+They were provided to white women who were widows or whose husbands were unable to work.
+It was thought by our society’s leaders that white children needed to have individual, one-on-one attention.
 It was the most developmentally appropriate option for white children.
-The alternative —institutionalized child-care centers in urban cities were not appropriate for these children.
+The alternative —institutionalized child-care centers in urban cities were not appropriate for white children.

-A law spearheaded by white women in the midwest, who were short on domestic help, stated that even if your husband made enough that you could stay home, that if you were a Black woman you must go out and work.
+A law spearheaded by white women in the midwest, who were short on domestic help, stated that even if your husband made enough, so that you could stay home if you were a Black woman you must work outside the home.
 White women needed Black women to take care of their children, cook and clean their houses.

 “Domestic work is rooted in the legacy of slavery.
 Caring for the families of others often meant that enslaved Black women lacked agency and access to caregiving for their own families.”Alicia Garza, special projects director for National Domestic Workers Alliance (NDWA) in a NDWA and Institute for Women’s Policy Research report foreword released in 2017.

-As Black women were allowed to access the AFDC, now it was given the moniker “welfare.”
+As Black women were allowed to access the AFDC, it was given the moniker and slur “welfare.”
 The government also began to make many administrative requirements on home social structure and personal choices.
 If you were on welfare, you weren’t allowed to have a man in the house.
-That meant you were having sex out of wedlock.
+Because that meant you were having sex out of wedlock.
 The conservatives didn’t want to encourage that kind of immortality in Black women.